hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

 ### 3. Deployments

-I use the [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy) gem to deploy to git, specifically GitHub; it also supports rsync, ftp, and sftp.
+I use the [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy) gem to deploy to git, specifically to GitHub; it also supports rsync, ftp, and sftp.
 Add this gem to your Gemfile and/or configure it in `config.rb` with your own staging and production locations.

-**Note**, keep the setting `deploy.build_before = false`, which tells middleman-deploy to not build the site before running its deploy sequence.
-Instead, we will let Middleman itself build the project, then run uncss on that, then use middleman-deploy just to push the site out; letting middleman-deploy build the site again will overwrite our optimized stylesheet.
+**Note**, your configuration will depend on how/where you deploy, so go read their [configuration options](https://github.com/middleman-contrib/middleman-deploy#possible-configurations).
+The most important setting to keep is `deploy.build_before = false`, which tells middleman-deploy **not** to build the site before running its deploy sequence.

+Instead, we will let Middleman itself build the project using a rake task (next step), then run uncss on the outcome of that build, then use middleman-deploy just to push the site out.

+If this value were `true`, middleman-deploy would build the site again and overwrite our optimized stylesheet, and that would be terrible.

 ```ruby
 # config.rb